tock/tock/doc/reference/trd104-syscalls.md

 the Null Upcall, the contents of r0-r3 will be set to Upcall Arguments as-feasible, specifically:

- - A SubscribableUpcall will set r0-r2 and leave r3 untouched.
+ - A `SubscribeUpcall` will set r0-r2 and leave r3 untouched.

 `yield-param-1` is the Driver number and `yield-param-2` is the